Imago

 How does the UFL work, and do the Aviators have any chances?

-When to comes to this particular Columbus team, the Aviators aren’t just some expansion team starting from scratch.
+When it comes to this particular Columbus team, the Aviators aren’t just some expansion team starting from scratch.
 They actually inherited a pretty stacked roster from the old Michigan Panthers.
-Although they lost their first game of the season against the Orlando Storm in a 23-16 loss, there’s still a long road ahead.
-It’s going to take a while for them to settle down and adjust to Columbus weather.
+Although they have lost both of the games this season, with the first one coming against the Orlando Storm, there’s still a long road ahead.
+It’s going to take a while for them to settle down and adjust to the Columbus weather.

 Written by